Package Leaflet: Information for the User

 In case of administration of this medicine in adults

-Older patients are at a higher risk of adverse events when taking NSAIDs, especially of gastrointestinal and intestinal origin.
+Elderly patients have a higher risk of adverse events when taking NSAIDs, especially of a stomach and intestinal type.
 See section 4 "Possible side effects" for more information.

-Patients with a history of gastrointestinal toxicity, especially older patients, should report any unusual abdominal symptoms (especially gastrointestinal bleeding), especially in the early stages of treatment.
+Patient with a history of gastrointestinal toxicity, especially elderly patients, should report any unusual abdominal symptoms (especially gastrointestinal bleeding), especially in the early stages of treatment.

-If you are to undergo any diagnostic test (including blood, urine, skin tests that use allergens, etc...) inform your doctor that you are taking this medicine, as it may alter the results.
+If you are going to undergo any diagnostic test (including blood tests, urine tests, skin tests that use allergens, etc.), inform your doctor that you are taking this medicine, as it may alter the results.

 Other medicines and Geloprofen pediatric